vippsas/vipps-checkout/vipps-checkout-api.md

 #### Instabox integration

 Instabox is a shipping provider that offers delivery to a locker location selected by the customer.
-To enable it, the merchant must:
+To enable it:

 1. Provide Instabox credentials in the logistics.integrations.instabox object in session initiation.
 2. Provide a logistics option with "IsInstabox" flag set to true.